govau/content-guide/_search-engines/quick-seo-checklist.md

 ### Page content

 - Use clear introductions, conclusions and topics to organise content into paragraphs.
-- Check for correct spelling and grammar and cite any sources properly using internal/external links.
+- Check for correct spelling and grammar.
+Vite any sources properly using internal or external links.
 - Use keywords naturally throughout your content.
 - Use synonyms that Google uses to determine a page’s relevancy.